 I always knew being a woman in the music industry would mean having to fight harder, avoid creeps, and stand for myself in a way I wouldn’t have to in other industries or jobs.
 A few weeks ago, the topic of women in music came up again as I read this article called “Dear Creepy Men of the Music Industry, Please Stop” written by my friend and collaborator Ari Herstand.
 I left a comment on the Facebook post… summed up, I stated why the article was hard for me to read: there was no real-time responsibility taken.
 We can complain about how men treat women in this industry, but in reality, we are not taking the right actions to shut it down.

-If you’re a musician, you’ve probably thought about going to the Grammys.
-Whether you’ve watched them for the performances or for the awards, whether you’ve dreamed about winning one, or simply wondered what it’s like to be there in the presence of the top musicians in the country, then you’re not alone.
-I’m all of […]
+If you’re a musician, you’ve probably thought about going to the Grammys then wondered “How do the Grammys work?”.
+Whether you’ve watched them for the performances or for the awards, whether you’ve dreamed about winning one, or simply wondered what it’s like to be there in the presence of the top musicians in the country, […]

 On January 10th, I visited an old friend and coach of mine.
 I thought I was doing her a favor… she had recently had knee surgery and was cooped up in her apartment.
 Yet when I walked out an hour and a half later, I had a new life.